9

 7. Return to the course using the breadcrumbs menu.

-1. On the Level Up! block, click on the Ladder icon.
+1. Click on the Leaderboard tab or on the Level up! block, click on the Leaderboard icon.

-3. Instructors can use the Ladder to identify at risk learners and learner progress as a whole at specific points in the course.
+3. Instructors can use the Leaderboard to identify at risk learners and learner progress as a whole at specific points in the course.

 Report Generation

-On the Level Up! block, click on the Settings icon.
+1. Click on the Report tab or on the Level up! block, click on the Report icon.

 4. In the Ladder section, five functions can be enabled or disabled.